Updated March 2023

-In this article we will just focus on audio eavesdropping devices.
-If you are more concerned about video surveillance devices we have an informative article and a course which can help you detect spycams yourself.
+In this article, we will just focus on audio eavesdropping devices.
+If you are more concerned about video surveillance devices we have an informative article and a course that can help you detect spycams yourself.
 We will discuss how to block out listening devices a bit later, just after how to find eavesdropping devices.
 The right to privacy is written into the constitutions of over 150 countries.
 It has a definition in law as well.
 Simply put, one’s personal matters should not be publicized or disclosed.
 In 1890 jurist Louis Brandeis mentioned it in a legal paper as “the right to be let alone.”

 - Anything that transmits audio wirelessly at radio frequencies.
-Examples include: FM, digital, Bluetooth, or Wi-Fi wireless microphones, and of course cell phones.
+Examples include FM, digital, Bluetooth, or Wi-Fi wireless microphones, and of course cell phones.

 - Anything that records sound for later listening.
 Examples include a variety of tape, digital, or cloud storage recorders, and of course cell phones.